1. New rider? Take a motorcycle training course

 Is your home insurance or auto insurance policy with the same insurer who covers your motorcycle?
 Insurance companies often offer clients who have more than one policy with them a discount and the discount can range from five to 15 per cent off one or more of the policies.

-7. On older bikes, consider dropping collision coverage
+7. On older bikes, consider dropping collision and/or comprehensive coverage

-If you have an older bike, you may want to think about dropping the collision coverage.
-You need to think about this one though and speak to your insurer about it because it means you'll be on the hook for damages to the bike in the event you're involved in a collision.
+If you have an older bike, you may want to think about dropping the collision and/or comprehensive coverage that you may have on your policy.
+You need to think about this one though and speak to your insurer about it because it means you'll be on the hook for damages to the bike in the event you're involved in a collision or if your bike is stolen.

 8. Shop around